 “In my opinion, it’s our responsibility to pay it forward for those young persons entering the profession,” he continues.
 “It is our profession, and we must each do our part to ensure its stability and sustain the growth.”

-Society Fellow and global ambassador Jitendra “Jitu” Patel, CPEA, who has also referred more than 200 members and currently works as an international OSH consultant, has a slightly different approach to imagining what’s next for safety: He looks at his own past and how his involvement with the Society changed the trajectory of his life.
+Society Fellow Jitendra “Jitu” Patel, CPEA, who has also referred more than 200 members and currently works as an international OSH consultant, has a slightly different approach to imagining what’s next for safety: He looks at his own past and how his involvement with the Society changed the trajectory of his life.
 He wants young professionals around the world to have access to the same opportunities.

 “I was born in India, and came from a very rural district where there wasn’t even a school,” he says.
 “I had never seen a city in my life until I left India.
 I’m not sharing this to seek sympathy, but to make the point that if such a little boy coming from nowhere, having nothing to offer, can become an influential figure in safety with the help of the Society's global platform, then there’s something there for others.”

 There are great reasons for anyone to participate in this year’s Member-Get-a-Member campaign.
 But the one that crosses every practice specialty, chapter, common interest group, country and generation is that members tend to get out of their experience what they put into it.
 Those who invest in their own careers, while also lifting up new and potential leaders, have the chance to go far.

 “If everyone would just refer one person to the Society,” Jones says, “we could double our size from 39,000 to 80,000 members.
 What a great impact we could make.”